Land & People

 Year Entered by BMM2004

 In 2004, Craig and Linda Throop, who had extensive experience as Bible translators on PNG, joined Baptist Mid-Missions to serve there as church planters.
 In June 2005, the PNG government approved Baptist Mid-Missions as an incorporated assocation, allowing us to send missionaries into the country.
-The Throops retired in January 2018, and a Papua New Guinean man is currently raising support to serve in his home country.
+The Throops retired in 2018, and a Papua New Guinean man is currently raising support to serve as a church planter in his home country.

 The 2004 survey that Baptist Mid-Missions conducted of PNG identified seven areas of the country open to church planters.
 We now need at least one veteran missionary couple to recruit and lead a team of 3-4 missionary couples/singles to serve as church planters, Bible institute personnel, Bible translators, and medical personnel.